SeipatiT/Project-Celeb/README.md

-In this application:
+Welcome to Project Celeb!
+This program is a website to store your favourite celeb news and updates.
+You simply input the celeb's name and any recent project they have created.
+The website then pulls other Wiki Info about your favourite celeb.
+Info such as awards, other media or art they have contributed to.

+Java Project.
-I used Springboot to make a web server.
+Used Springboot to make a web server.
-Spring
-I used Json for database
-I used Thymeleaf for my web
+I used Thymeleaf and Bootstrap for my web page set up.
-Bootstrap responsive web page

-Errors
-when you update a celeb name it does not go back to celebs index
+Wiki APi